For those living in England, 2018 is the ‘Year of the Woman‘.

 1. Malala Yousafzai

-I know that Malala has been mentioned a lot in recent years, and certainly she makes it onto every female power list for her bravery, intelligence and importance to women from minority backgrounds.
+Malala has been mentioned a lot in recent years, and she makes it onto every female power list for her bravery, intelligence and importance to women from minority backgrounds.

-The fact that Malala is also so young, and yet has achieved so much, really gives me the inspiration to take action against the inequalities facing women across the world.
+The fact that Malala is also so young, and yet she has achieved so much, really gives me the inspiration to take action against the inequalities facing women across the world.

 2. Baroness Karren Brady